AleksandarDzudzevic/Project_Unit_3/README.md

                     HomeScreen.user_name = uname
                     self.parent.current = "HomeScreen"
 ```
 Fig. 15 Shows the code part that checks credentials and if the account created will be an editor account or not.
 It checks if the "@isakinsider.jp" is in the user's email.
 If it is, the user will be given author credentials and will have access do editor home screen.
 If not, account will be a reader, gaining access to reader home screen.
+In order to solve this problem of differenciating users based on their credentials.
+I used decomposition and got rid of the unnecesary validations of passwords, until I find the solution to check if user is editor based on their email.
+I got this idea by recognizing a pattern of validating data based on the content of the string inputed.
 All this is showcased in Fig. 14.
+With this said, criteria 2 was successfully answered.

 ### Criteria number 3: Application will have a feature to add an article and safely store it.